Essay on Albert Einstein: A Genius Beyond Time in English for Students Exams

 While Einstein was instrumental in the early development of quantum theory, he later became critical of some aspects, famously saying, “God does not play dice with the universe.”
 His debates with other physicists, including Niels Bohr, illustrated the complexities and uncertainties inherent in quantum mechanics.

-READ ALSO: Essay on Spring Season in English for Students Exams
+READ ALSO: Full Essay on Friendship in English for Students Exams

 Advocacy for Peace